Vyral/base-template/_posts/2019-02-26-expert-home-advisors-wants-you.md

 First of all, we’ve been bringing on between three and 10 investment properties each month, and we’re always eager to help anyone looking to build wealth through real estate get started toward that goal.&nbsp;

-On top of that, our second-to-none marketing strategies makes selling homes for top dollars a breeze.&nbsp;
+On top of that, our second-to-none marketing strategies make selling homes for top dollar a breeze.&nbsp;

 {% include pullquote.html %}

-We’re so proud of everything we’ve been doing, and, right now, we want to give you the chance to be a part of it. **Our brokerage is looking for talented agents like you to join us.** We’ve got the systems, resources, and support agents need to succeed, and we’re always focused on helping each other grow.&nbsp;
+We’re so proud of everything we’ve been doing, and, right now, we want to give you the chance to be a part of it. **Our brokerage is looking for talented agents like you to join us.** We’ve got the systems, resources, and support that agents need to succeed, and we’re always focused on helping each other grow.&nbsp;

 **We truly believe that our agents are owed 100% of their commission.** We also believe in the power of empowering you by providing backend support to you.
 And if you already have a team, go ahead and bring them all on with us.
 We’ll be more than happy to welcome you on.&nbsp;